vis465/oneDNN/README.md

 leveraging the power of heterogeneous hardware architectures, such as CPUs, GPUs, and FPGAs.With SYCL, we optimized our classification algorithms for parallel processing, enabling faster and more accurate diagnosis

+This project was a part of Intel One Api challenge - 2023 hosted by Intel and Hack2skill.This project was awarded the Runner up position in the  Same.
 ---

 # 📍 What is OneAPI